11 June 2012 – IBM national pension portal

 26 October 2006 – ORP plans scrapped

-The Minister of State for Pensions James Purnell announces the scrapping of the Online Retirement Planner (ORP), because “delivering accurate online information about state pensions would become increasingly difficult given the uncertainty about the exact shape of future provision”.
+The Minister of State for Pensions James Purnell announces the scrapping of the Online Retirement Planner (ORP), four years after it was announced (see below), because “delivering accurate online information about state pensions would become increasingly difficult given the uncertainty about the exact shape of future provision”.

 17 December 2002 – ORP announced